Charleston, WV Wage and Hour Attorneys

 If you believe your employer is not paying you fairly under the law, we can help you understand your rights and legal options.
-Schedule a free initial consultation by contacting us online or calling (304) 841-0037.
+Schedule a free initial consultation with a wage & hour lawyer in Charleston, WV at Bailess Law Firm PLLC by contacting us online or calling (304) 841-0037.

 Historically, men have made considerably more than women, even when working the same jobs.
 The Equal Pay Act is a federal law designed to resolve this disparity and promote pay equity.
 Essentially, it requires employers to provide equal pay for equal work.
 The Equal Pay Act covers almost all employers, including West Virginia government agencies and most private employers in the state.